Top 10 Best Radar Detectors for 2016, Buyer’s Guide

 There’s lots of fantastic radar detectors out there that can all help you avoid speeding tickets and will pay for themselves many times over, but which one is the best and which one is right for you?

-Everyone wants to know which radar detector is the “best,” but radar detectors are like cars or cell phones or anything else in that there isn’t one option that’s universally the best choice for every person in every situation.
-Which detector you should buy really comes down to your own personal preferences and needs so it’s not so much about which radar detector is “the best” but rather which radar detector is the best for you.
+Everyone wants to know which radar detector is the “best,” but radar detectors are like cars or cell phones in that there isn’t one option that’s universally the best choice for every person in every situation.
+Which detector you should buy really comes down to your own personal preferences and where you drive and needs so it’s not so much about which radar detector is universally “the best” but rather which radar detector is the best for you.

 Let’s take a look at which detector would suit you based on your personal needs, where you drive, your budget, and even your personality and preferences.